 Shop Stories may get paid commissions for purchases made through links in this post.

-3. What steps did you take to overcome those challenges?
+4. How did you overcome those challenges?

 Shop Stories is designed to provide inspiration through stories about ecommerce success.
 Articles on this site including names, businesses, locations and any other element of the story have been created with a combination of human inspiration and generative AI.
 Articles may contain inaccuracies, untruths and possibly incorrect or dangerous advice.
 Use at your own risk.